 The Project consists of 137 hectares located 20 kilometers north of the Tanco Pegmatite.
 Lithium Two is owned by New Age Metals and contains 3 pegmatites known to date.
 The Eagle Pegmatites is exposed on surface and was last drilled in 1948.
 At that time, it was indicated that it remains open to depth and along strike.
 A historic tonnage of 544,460 tonnes of 1.4% Li2O (source: Manitoba Mineral Index Cards) was reported in 1948.
 This amount has not been confirmed by a qualified person at this time.
 This is a historic estimation and is not NI 43-101 compliant.
-The Eagle Pegmatite has been reported to be exposed at surface as a series of lenticular Spodumene-bearing Dykes, over a distance of about 823 metres.
+The Eagle Pegmatite has been reported to be exposed at surface as a series of lenticular Spodumene-bearing Dykes, over about 823 metres.
 Surface sampling has yielded assays up to 3.8% Li2O.
 The other pegmatites on the project have not been drill tested.
 The F.D.
 No. 5 Pegmatite is exposed over an area of 15 metres.
 The best surface assay was 2.08% Li2O, over a 1.5 m chip sample.
-The Pegmatite has not previously been drill tested.
+The Pegmatite has not previously been drilled tested.

 The Lithium content over each of the sampled Pegmatites is extremely positive.
 In addition, Tantalum, Cesium and Rubidium contents are enriched, as expected, for a Lithium-Cesium-Tantalum (LCT) Type Pegmatite.
-LCT Type Pegmatites are the deposit types sought after, in Lithium Exploration.
+LCT Type Pegmatites are the deposit types quite sought after in Lithium Exploration.
 The Tanco Pegmatite is a LCT Type Pegmatite.

-Figure 16: Geology of the Lithium Two Project, SE Manitoba
+Figure 7.
+Geology of the Lithium Two Project, SE Manitoba.

-- On 30 March 2022, the Company announced its maiden drill program assay results consisting of 15 diamond drill holes totally 1,630 metres at the Lithium Two Project.
-The highlights of this program are as follows: High grade lithium mineralization intersected in 11 drill holes along the Eagle Pegmatite confirming historic drilling grades. - Mineralization encountered assayed up to 2.47% Li2O over 3.0 m (estimated true width of 1.93 m) within 21.8 m (estimated true width of 14.0 m) of 0.83% Li2O. - Two step-back holes confirm lithium grades extend down dip and the deposit remains open at depth. - Spodumene bearing pegmatite encountered beneath the FD5 Pegmatite warrants further exploration drilling. - o Tantalum values up to 334 ppm over 1 m. - A comprehensive exploration plan for 2022 has been delivered to Mineral Resources Limited for approval and a final budget for the year is expected to be approved in the next 30 days.
+On 30 March 2022, the Company announced its maiden drill program assay results consisting of 15 diamond drill holes total 1,630 meters at the Lithium Two Project.
+The highlights of this program are as follows:

+- High grade lithium mineralization intersected in 11 drill holes along the Eagle Pegmatite confirming historic drilling grades. - Mineralization encountered assayed up to 2.47% Li2O over 3.0 m (estimated true width of 1.93 m) within 21.8 m (estimated true width of 14.0 m) of 0.83% Li2O. - Two step-back holes confirm lithium grades extend down dip and the deposit remain open at depth. - Spodumene bearing pegmatite encountered beneath the FD5 Pegmatite warrants further exploration drilling. - o Tantalum values up to 334 ppm over 1 m.